 Why use an APHC plumbing and heating registered engineer

 APHC members are qualified and professional businesses who are committed to high standards of workmanship and high levels of customer service.
-Only those plumbing and heating businesses that have passed our quality assurance criteria are accepted as members.
+Only those plumbing and heating businesses that have passed our quality assurance criteria are accepted as an APHC member.

-Core requirements against which APHC members are vetted:
+Core requirements against which an APHC member is vetted:

 - The business must comply with the requirements laid down in the ‘APHC Membership Schemes Rules’